We are more than lawyers. At Rosenberg Martin Greenberg, our passion extends to our community.

 Sure, we care about our clients, but we also care about issues facing Greater Baltimore.
 And as you will see, what we care about is as diverse as we are.
 Investing in our community has always been a cornerstone of our firm – not just financially, but with our talents and time.
 A passion for giving makes us better attorneys, gives us a different perspective on what’s really important, and makes us better people.
 Here’s a glimpse into what we care about:

-I am Harris Eisenstein, an associate with Rosenberg Martin Greenberg.
+I am Harris Eisenstein, a partner with Rosenberg Martin Greenberg.
 I currently serve as a member of the Board of Directors for The Ingenuity Project.
 The Ingenuity Project works in collaboration with the Baltimore City Public School System to provide more than 500 students in middle and high school with a free, accelerated, and challenging math, science, and research curriculum.
 The program serves students from diverse socioeconomic classes, including some from families who have chosen to educate their children in public rather than private schools and others from families preparing to send their first child to college.
 As a Baltimore native, I’m proud to be involved with an organization that plays a vital role in educating our youth and, by extension, improving the city for decades to come.

 I am Caroline Hecker, a partner with Rosenberg Martin Greenberg.
 I currently serve as a board member for the Historic Charles Street Association.
 HCSA supports and promotes the business, cultural attractions, entertainment venues, restaurants and retail establishments along the Charles Street corridor.
 I enjoy working with the Historic Charles Street Association because Baltimore's vitality is important to me, and I love being able to contribute to the character of Charm City.